vmidyllic/order-monitor/README.md

-Project allows to use API from zakaz.UA (delivery_schedule/plan) and send message to Telegram if slot is available.
+Project allows to use API from zakaz.ua (delivery_schedule/plan) and send message to Telegram if slot is available.
+It really helps in COVID-19 quarantine situation when most slots are busy.

 Config.json should be placed in root folder.